I never thought I’d jump on board the freezer meal prep train, but here we are!

 Assembly:

-- Mix the ketchup, brown sugar, soy sauce, Worchestershire sauce, orange juice, sriracha, paprika, salt, pepper and garlic in a measuring glass.
+- Mix the ketchup, brown sugar, soy sauce, Worcestershire sauce, orange juice, sriracha, paprika, salt, pepper, and garlic in a measuring glass.
 Make sure to taste it before you commit!

 - Cut the pork in half (this is a good time to use a scale) and add it to two quarter-gallon freezer bags.
-Pour half the marinade in each bag.
-Lie them flat to press the air out as you close and seal the bags.
+Pour half the marinade into each bag.
+Lie the bags flat and press the air out as you close and seal them.
 Add the pork bags to your bigger bags/containers.

 - Divide the chopped pineapple and cilantro between the 2 bigger bags.